joendres/nextcloud-filelink/README.md

 ### Known issues

+#### Filenames with Unicode special character cause problems

+In some minor versions of Thunderbird 102.2 filenames with specials characters or in non-US script systems like Greek case problems.
+The upload works but sharing the uploaded file fails.
+This is fixed in Thunderbird 102.5.0; please update.

 #### You don't like the text/HTML/links inserted into the message

 Many users would like to change the text that is inserted into the message along